lhartley870/saguaro-bags/README.md

 * **Products models.py file**
     * Use of the Decimal module and the quantize method to calculate the discounted price and return it to 2 decimal places in the Bag model get_discounted_price method was taken from [the Python documentation](https://docs.python.org/3/library/decimal.html#decimal-faq).
     * Use of divmod to find out the integer and decimal parts of a float in the Bag model get_number_rating_stars method taken from an answer given by utdemir on [this Stack Overflow post](https://stackoverflow.com/questions/6681743/splitting-a-number-into-the-integer-and-decimal-parts).

+* **base.html file**
+    * Code for adding a favicon to a Django project taken from an answer given by hanleyhansen and edited by FlipperPA on [this Stack Overflow post](https://stackoverflow.com/questions/21938028/how-can-i-get-a-favicon-to-show-up-in-my-django-app).
+    * Code for utilising media queries in JavaScript taken from [this CSS Tricks article entitled 'Working with JavaScript Media Queries' by Marko Ilic dated 7 September 2020
+    (and updated on 12 May 2021)](https://css-tricks.com/working-with-javascript-media-queries/).

+* **base.css file**
+    * Code for making the pink shopping bag icon within a first tier navigation dropdown item and a purple tag icon within a second tier navigation dropdown item visible only when hovering over or focussing on that item adapted from an answer given by Curtis on [this Stack Overflow post](https://stackoverflow.com/questions/9617641/css-link-to-an-icon-visible-on-hover).

+* **products.css file**
+    * Code to make all the bag images the same height within the cards taken from an answer given by sepuckett86 on [this Stack Overflow post](https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width).

+* **stripe_elements.js file**
+    * Code for dynamically changing the styles of an element adapted from the [Stripe documentation](https://stripe.com/docs/js/element/other_methods/update?type=card).

 ### Media